-I design websites, print materials, and graphics for a range of clients in creative industries around the country: artists, authors, filmmakers, and musicians.
+I design websites, print materials, and graphics for a range of clients in creative industries around the US: artists, authors, filmmakers, and musicians.
 I live and work in Oxford, UK.

 Click a project pane to view more images and read full project details.

 Structure Films raised $859,425 through Kickstarter for their Bill Nye Film project, setting a record for the most-funded documentary on the crowdfunding site.
 For the campaign, I developed graphics based on the quirky segments and 90’s-era graphics in Nye’s original PBS/Disney TV show.
 We were able to tap into a generational nostalgia for Nye’s science-education enthusiasm and blow way past their $650,000 goal.
 Science Rules!

 Structure Films tasked me with building a small landing page for their project in development.
 That page has since grown a bit into the Bill Nye Film home and our work together spilled into a Kickstarter campaign, complete with gifs, infographics, and rewards designs.